MYancheff/anti-muslim-sentiment/write_up.md

 Hypothesis and Methodology
 -------------------------

-In order to bridge the gap between existing theoretical literature on anti-Muslim hate crimes (Poynting and Perry 2007; Frost 2008) and empirical observations, we test the following hypothesis:
+In order to bridge the gap between existing theoretical literature on anti-Muslim hate crimes (Poynting and Perry 2007; Frost 2008) and empirical observations, we should test the following hypothesis:

 *H1.
 The incidence of religiously-motivated anti-Muslim hate crimes will increase with higher levels of anti-Muslim rhetoric in national mainstream media.*